cbochs/grapple.nvim/README.md

 # Grapple.nvim

-**grapple.nvim** is a lua plugin for Neovim which helps you keep important files as close as possible.

 ## Introduction

 Grapple is a plugin that aims to provide immediate navigation to important files within a [project scope](#tag-scopes) and bring you back to exactly where you left off.